kristoff-it/zig-okredis/README.md

 ## Dynamic Replies

-While most programs will use simple Redis commands and will know the shape of the reply, one might also be in a situation where the reply is unknown or dynamic.
-To help with that, heyredis includes `DynamicReply`, which can decode any possible Redis reply.
+While most programs will use simple Redis commands and will know the shape of the reply, one might also be in a situation where the reply is unknown or dynamic, like when writing an interactive CLI, for example.
+To help with that, heyredis includes `DynamicReply`, a type that can decode any possible Redis reply.

 ```zig
 const DynamicReply = heyredis.DynamicReply;